witemple-msft/azure-docs-sdk-node/docs-ref-services/preview/purview-catalog-rest-readme.md

 ms.prod: azure
 ms.technology: azure
 ms.devlang: javascript
-ms.service: purview
+ms.service: azurepurviewcatalog
 ---

-# Azure Purview Account REST client library for JavaScript - Version 1.0.0-alpha.20210901.2
+# Azure Purview Catalog REST client library for JavaScript - Version 1.0.0-alpha.20210901.2

-Azure Purview Account is a fully managed cloud service whose users can discover the data sources they need and understand the data sources they find.
-At the same time, Data Account helps organizations get more value from their existing investments.
+Azure Purview Catalog is a fully managed cloud service whose users can discover the data sources they need and understand the data sources they find.
+At the same time, Data Catalog helps organizations get more value from their existing investments.

 - Search for data using technical or business terms
 - Browse associated technical, business, semantic, and operational metadata
 - Identify the sensitivity level of data.

-**Please rely heavily on the [service's documentation][account_product_documentation] and our [REST client docs][rest_client] to use this library**
+**Please rely heavily on the [service's documentation][catalog_product_documentation] and our [REST client docs][rest_client] to use this library**

 Key links:
 - [Source code][source_code]
-- [Package (NPM)][account_npm]
+- [Package (NPM)][catalog_npm]
-- [API reference documentation][account_ref_docs]
+- [API reference documentation][catalog_ref_docs]
-- [Product documentation][account_product_documentation]
+- [Product documentation][catalog_product_documentation]

 ## Getting started